 In today's global threat landscape, it is critical for organizations to address security at the enterprise level, looking at every type of risk — physical, cyber, operational, and human — affecting an organization.
 From insider threat to cybercrime, terrorist acts to social unrest, infrastructure protection to data breaches — the challenges are complex and potentially disastrous.

-Taking place September 23-27, 2018 in Las Vegas, NV, the ASIS 2018 (now Global Security Exchange (GSX) 2018 (formerly the Annual Seminar and Exhibits), produced in partnership with the Information Systems Security Association (ISSA) and InfraGard will offer best-in-class analyses and solutions to equip security professionals to anticipate, mitigate, manage, and prevent today's complex threats from an integrated enterprise perspective.
+Taking place September 23-27, 2018 in Las Vegas, NV, the Global Security Exchange (GSX) 2018 (formerly the Annual Seminar and Exhibits), produced in partnership with the Information Systems Security Association (ISSA) and InfraGard will offer best-in-class analyses and solutions to equip security professionals to anticipate, mitigate, manage, and prevent today's complex threats from an integrated enterprise perspective.